-Martha Werenfels, AIA, LEED AP, (Secretary) is a partner in the architectural firm of Durkee Brown Viveiros & Werenfels (Providence, Rhode Island) and has extensive experience in the restoration of National Historic Landmarks.
+Martha Werenfels, AIA, LEED AP, (Vice President) is a partner in the architectural firm of Durkee Brown Viveiros & Werenfels (Providence, Rhode Island) and has extensive experience in the restoration of National Historic Landmarks.
 She has been the principal architect for the restoration of the Rhode Island State House and has completed award-winning affordable housing rehabilitation projects.
 She is a past president of the American Institute of Architects Rhode Island chapter, and formerly worked for the Rhode Island State Historic Preservation Office and for the Washington, DC, office of the National Park Service, which promotes dissemination of historic preservation information and administers national preservation standards.

 Richard Pieper is Director of Preservation and Partner in the architectural firm of Jan Hird Porkorny Associates in New York City.
 Since 1995 Pieper has been an adjunct professor at the Columbia University Graduate School of Architecture, Planning, and Preservation, where he teaches a course on the conservation of architectural metals.
 From 2001 to 2005 Pieper directed the exterior restoration of the cast iron and steel cladding of the Battery Maritime Building, and from 1994 to 1997 the restoration of the cast iron drum and dome of the New Jersey State House.
 He has written numerous publications on historic preservation, including the National Park Service Preservation Brief on the Maintenance, Repair and Replacement of Historic Cast Stone, and has lectured widely on the subject.
 Pieper has served on the boards of numerous historic preservation organizations, including US ICOMOS and the Historic Preservation Education Foundation.
 Pieper also co-chaired the 2011 Symposium on the Restoration of Cast and Wrought Iron.